bozzobrain/LethalCompanyShipMaid/README.md

 # Features
 ## Basics
 - Keypresses will organize each item type in groups by the name of the item
+	- Change these settings in the settings menu (InputUtils)
 	- Ship cleanup default keybinding is 'M'
 		- By default all objects not on the 'ClosetLocationOverride' list are organized
 		- You can override specific items to not be sorted by adding them to the config setting 'SortingDisabledList'